homeroriveradiaz/Social_Media_SqlServer_Database/README.md

 5. Xamarin for phone (planned only)

-## Caveats
-However complete this is (at least 95% of what I expected it to be), there is some hard-coding which I didn't intend to leave.
-These shall be addressed if no

 ## How to Use the Project
 The database is 100% compatible with SQL Server 2016 or later, or Azure SQL.
 Backwards compatibility cannot be warranted.